-We do not clap during worship but we do sing.
-The ushers will give you an Order of Worship (bulletin) when you enter and you will find everything (hymn numbers, congregational responses, unison prayers, indicators of when to stand, etc.) clearly marked in there.
+We do not applaud during worship but we do sing.
+An usher will give you an Order of Worship (bulletin) when you enter and you will find everything (hymn numbers, congregational responses, unison prayers, indicators of when to stand, etc.) clearly marked in the bulletin.

 Will everyone know I am a visitor?
 Will I stick out?

 No, but we are a very welcoming congregation, so don't be surprised if people introduce themselves to you and make you feel welcomed.
-Once a month on the first Sunday of the month, we have Friendship Sunday, where everyone is asked to fill out a name tag and wear it.
+Once a month on the first Sunday of the month, we have Nametag Sunday, where everyone is asked to fill out a nametag and wear it.
 That makes it easier for folks to identify one another and to be able to introduce themselves - Nametag Sunday has been temporarily suspended due to COVID-19.
 We also have "Welcome to Worship" pads in the pews that we ask everyone to fill out on Sunday morning.
 We like to send a welcome card to those visiting us for the first time - our "Welcome to Worship" pads are temporarily on tables at the front and back of the church rather than in the pews due to COVID-19.

 Is there a Fellowship Time?

 Are you a welcoming and open church?

-The Colts Neck Reformed Church is committed to welcoming all people into the life of our church community.
-We commit to affirm the beauty, value, and gifts of all people.
+The Colts Neck Reformed Church is a community of people committed to welcoming all into the life of our church family.
+We commit to affirm the beauty, value, and gifts of all individuals.
 These commitments are not subject to a person's color, race, ethnicity, place of origin, age, sexual orientation, gender identity, relationship status (single, married, separated, divorced), socioeconomic situation, or a person's mental, physical, or emotional health or ability.
-All people are welcome to participate fully in the life of our faith community.
-Membership is conditioned only upon a person's faith in Jesus Christ.
+Everyone is welcome to participate fully in the life of our faith-filled community.
+Anyone seeking to know more about Jesus is welcome at Colts Neck Reformed Church.